-Saint-Jean-Cap-Ferrat is a tiny, leafy, Mediterranean peninsula nestled between Nice and Monaco.
+Saint-Jean-Cap-Ferrat is a tiny, leafy, Mediterranean beach town located on a peninsula nestled between Nice and Monaco.
 The once modest fishing village is known today as an enclave for billionaires and a lovely stop for tourists visiting the French Riviera.

 Yachts populate the marina, and mansions dot the hillside.
 But the village is far from flashy.
 In fact, it retains much of its olden-day charm.
 Even if you don’t have unlimited funds, the peninsula remains a haven for hikers, walkers, and beach lovers.

 As you wander the cobblestone streets and coastal trails, you’ll understand why Saint-Jean casts a spell on all those who stop by.

 Human activity on the peninsula dates back to the Ancient Greeks and attests to a turbulent history.
 In the 6th century AD, a recluse monk, Saint Hospice, sought refuge in the hills, giving the peninsula the name Cap-Saint-Sospir.

 From the 8th to the 11th centuries, the area was a pirate stronghold.
 Battles were fought between rival armies until the 18th century, when this humble fishing village and the county of Nice joined France.